 6) Never leave the toddler in charge near water.

 Much of this post is done very tongue in cheek because I am never going to win the Mother of the Year Award.
-However, this one, no matter much you think it’s a no brainer, may be the most important thing you ever read:
+However, this one, no matter much you think it’s a no brainer, may be the most important:

 Your toddler is not a babysitter.

-Whether they’re 3, 4, 5 or even 6, they cannot be responsible for younger children near water.
+Whether they’re three, four, five or even six, they cannot be responsible for younger children near water.